dev6576/Team4-CosmBlockchain/README.md

 This README.md is a high level overview of the system.
 If you require more details, find them in architecture/arch/solution.pptx

 The project is based on [wfblockchain/wfHackathon](https://github.com/wfblockchain/wfHackathon), but extended with AML checks, an oracle service, a data-helper scheduler system, graph visualization tools, and MCP integration.
+Use the above repo to follow for the initial setup.
+Refer to this only once the blockchain is up and running.

 ---